Jawbone/UPPlatform_iOS_SDK/README.md

 	// Your code here to process the graph image.
 }];
 ```
-*NOTE: This data is off Andrew's feed.
-I can take it off if he minds.*

 ### Get move intensity.
 ``` objective-c
 // TODO: How do you do this in code?